Communities on Campus

 Black student advising

-If you’re a student of African descent, Dal’s Black Student Advising Centre can provide you with academic support, confidential counselling, and advocacy and mediation services.
+If you’re a student of African descent, Dal’s Black Student Advising Centre on the Halifax campus can provide you with academic support, confidential counselling, and advocacy and mediation services.

-The Dalhousie Multifaith Services is a non-threatening space where students, staff, and faculty can address the basic questions of meaning and purpose in their lives — no matter what their faith, philosophy, or doubt may be.
+The Dalhousie Multifaith Services is a non-threatening space on the Halifax campus where students, staff, and faculty can address the basic questions of meaning and purpose in their lives — no matter what their faith, philosophy, or doubt may be.